FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 From Ontology side we wish to build a highly engaged quality community and believe that this is best achieved by teamwork.
 We encourage the community to form independent groups so that we, Ontology, can engage on a strategic level for support and rewards.
 It’s important for us that the community takes responsibility for their own development and help us distribute the compensation.

+<align="center">Guidelines for technical community contributions>

-**We believe that projects are best executed in teams and encourage contributors to form independent groups**
+**_We believe that projects are best executed in teams and encourage contributors to form independent groups_**

 How you chose to structure groups or function as an individual contributors is entirely up to yourself.
 However, we would like you to identify a single point of contact so that we can engage with someone who’s carrying out the interest of the group as a whole.